What is Pickleball?

 Pickleball is played on a badminton-sized court: 20’ x 44.’
 The ball is served diagonally (starting with the right-hand service-square), and points can only be scored by the side that serves.

 Players on each side must let the ball bounce once before volleys are allowed, and there is a seven-foot no-volley zone on each side of the net, to prevent “spiking.”
 The server continues to serve, alternating service courts, until he or she faults.
 The first side scoring eleven points and leading by at least two points wins.
 Pickleball can be played as a doubles game or singles game.

 Junior Pickleball Clinic

-Spring Break introductory clinic to Pickleball for youth looking to learn the fastest growing sport in the United States.
-This clinic will give participants an introduction of Pickleball, teach basic techniques and play.
-Each player will need to bring their own paddle.
+Introductory clinic to pickleball for youth ages 8-16 looking to learn the fastest growing sport in the United States.
+This clinic will provide an introduction of pickleball, teach basic techniques and play.
+Equipment will be provided.

 221039.2 Sun Nov 6 2 PM – 3:30 PM

 Register online at GreenvilleNC.gov or at a recreation facility between September 19 and October 31, 2022.
 For MORE information visit GreenvilleNC.gov or call (252) 329-4550.
 For information call (252) 329-4550 or email email@example.com.